cjg429/Build_RCcar/README.md

 ```
 3. ```source ~/.bashrc```

-If you finish network settings, you can run roscore on the Jetson board and it is connected to your notebook.
+Now, you can run roscore on the Jetson board and it is connected to your notebook.

-## Erros
+## Errors
-ssh -X
-rviz
-rviz::RenderSystem: error

-Could not initialize OpenGL for RasterGLSurface, reverting to RasterSurface.
-Segmentation fault (core dumped)